richmahn/en_tn/pro/07/intro.md

 ##### My Son #####

-Occasionally the author addresses a proverb to "my son".
+Occasionally the author addresses a proverb to "my son."
 This is not intended to restrict the words of that proverb to only males, but is still given in the context of a father warning his son.

 ##### Adulteress #####